THE CRITERIA THAT MORTGAGE LENDERS LOOK AT FOR HOLIDAY LETS IS UNIQUE TO ALL OTHER MORTGAGE TYPES

-As with buy to lets, the rent forms an important part of the financial assessment.
+As with buy to lets, the rent forms an important part of the financial assessment which we will undertake prior to making a mortgage application.
 This needs to cover the mortgage interest payments plus an additional safety margin.

-This stress test means that the average rent needs to cover the mortgage interest payments by 125-145% depending on the lender.
+This stress test means that the average rent needs to cover the mortgage payments (interest only) by 125-145% depending on the lender.